Human-in-the-Loop Wireless Communications: Machine Learning and Brain-Aware Resource Management: System Model and Problem Formulation

-where $\rhob(t)$ is an $(M+N)\times K$ matrix having each element $\rho_{ij}(t)$. $\Pb(t)$ is an $(M+N)\times K$ matrix with each element $p_{i,j}(t)$, representing the instantaneous power allocated to user $i$ on RB $j$.
-The term $\bar{P}_i^j=\lim_{t\to \infty} \frac{1}{t} \sum_{\tau=0}^{t-1}\rho_{ij} p_{ij}(\tau) $ is the time average of the power allocated to user $i$ on RB $j$. $D_i^{\max}\big(\beta_i(t)\big)$ is the maximum tolerable delay, and $1-\epsilon_i\big(\beta_i(t)\big)$ is the reliability of user $i$.
-We define \emph{reliability} as the proportion of time during which the delay of a given user does not exceed a threshold.
-For notational convenience, hereinafter, we use the terms $D_i^{\max}\left(\beta_i(t)\right)$ and $D_i^{\max}$ interchangeably.
-The key difference between our problem formulation and conventional RB allocation problems is seen in the QoS delay requirement in (\ref{eq:constrain1}).
+The key difference between our problem formulation and conventional RB allocation problems \cite{Rui2017APCC} is seen in the QoS delay requirement in (\ref{eq:constrain1}).
+Constraint (\ref{eq:constrain1}) is with respect to two random processes $D_i(t)$ and $\beta_i(t)$.
 In (\ref{eq:constrain1}), the network explicitly accounts for the human brain's (and the MTDs') delay needs.
 By taking into account the features of the brain of the human UEs, the network can avoid wasting resources.
 This waste of resources can stem from allocating more power to a UE, solely based on the application QoS, while ignoring how the brain of the human carrying the UE perceives this QoS.
 Clearly, ignoring this human perception can lead to inefficient resource management.

-For finding $\beta_i(t)$, we propose a machine learning algorithm to identify the human brain delay perception.
-Each human user has $p$ features, (e.g., age, occupation, location) assumed to be known to the BS.
-This time-varying feature vector is denoted by $\xb_i(t) \in \mathds{R}^p$.
+{We propose a machine learning algorithm to identify the human brain delay perception $\beta_i(t)$.} Each human user has $d$ features, (e.g., age, occupation, location) assumed to be known to the BS.
+This time-varying feature vector is denoted by $\xb_i(t) \in \mathds{R}^d$.
 We develop a learning algorithm to build a model that maps these features to $\beta_i(t)$ for each user.
-We then show that being aware of $\beta_i(t)$ can help the resource allocation algorithm to save a significant amount of resources for low-latency systems.
-Here, we assume that BS has the access to the user features $\xb_i(t)$.
+We then show that being aware of $\beta_i(t)$ can help the resource allocation algorithm to save a significant amount of resources for low-latency systems. {We assume that the BS has access to the user features $\xb_i(t)$.
 In practice, the BS can collect such data whenever a given user registers in the network or by using the sensors of a user's mobile device.
+The system model is shown in Fig. \ref{fig:SysModel}}.
+Also, Table \ref{TablePara} provides a list of our main parameters and notations.